 John Riepenhoff is a artist, curator and co-owner of The Green Gallery, Milwaukee, WI, co-organizer of The Milwaukee International and Dark Fairs, and is an inventor of artistic platforms for the expression of others.
 His recent exhibitions and curatorial projects have been presented at the Tate Modern, London; Marlborough, and the Swiss Institute, New York, NY; 356 Mission Rd, Los Angeles, CA; Cooper Cole, Toronto; The Suburban, Oak Park, IL; Crystal Bridges, Bentonville, AR; Poor Farm, WI; Lynden Sculpture Garden, Inova, and the Ski Club, Milwaukee, WI; and Atlanta Contemporary Art Center, GA.
 He also continues a program of the John Riepenhoff Experience at various locations around the world, most recently at Night Gallery, Los Angeles, CA and Misako and Rosen, Tokyo.
 He is the current Milwaukee Arts Board Artist of the Year, co-chair of Friends of Blue Dress Park, and organizer of Milwaukee’s first Beer Endowment for artist-run organizations.

 About Wayne Ngan

-  Wayne Ngan (b.
-1937 in Canton, China) is a studio potter based in Hornby Island, BC, Canada.
+Wayne Ngan (1937-2020), born in Canton, China, was a studio potter based in Hornby Island, BC, Canada.
 Ngan channels the presence and spirit of Far-Eastern ceramics in his own sculptural creations.
-His work has been exhibited in numerous solo and group exhibitions since the 1960s including The Apartment in Vancouver, Canada; Gardener Museum in Toronto, Canada; American Crafts Museum in Concord, Massachusetts; Hanart Art…
+His work has been exhibited in numerous solo and group exhibitions since the 1960s including The Apartment in Vancouver, Canada; Gardiner Museum in Toronto, Canada; American Crafts Museum in Concord, Massachusetts; Hanart Art…